 Croatia Train

-We have already mentioned the lack of rail connections to Croatia – and, aside from Zagreb, we do not recommend it as a way to get around.
+We have already mentioned the lack of rail connections to Croatia – aside from Zagreb, we do not recommend it.
+If you have a European Rail Pass, it might be cost effective between Split and Zagreb.

 Rent a Car in Croatia

-#7 Where to Stay on Vacations to Croatia
+#7 Where To Stay in Croatia

 Having long been a vacation destination, Croatia has ample places to stay in a range of prices that will fit nearly all budgets.